What is hepatitis B?

 Hepatitis B is diagnosed by a blood test.

-Your doctor or nurse will ask for certain tests depending on your circumstances and explain what the results mean for you.
+Your healthcare provider will ask for certain tests depending on your circumstances and explain what the results mean for you.

 How can I prevent myself from getting hepatitis B?